 2.2.
 We have no seating or waiting area; we will request that patients do not arrive early for their appointments.

 2.3.
 Patients will receive a screening questionnaire and self-declaration that they will need to fill in when they book online before their attendance to the practice to assess their health, vulnerability and potential exposure to the virus.

 2.4.
 We will not treat patients who have had contact with a confirmed or suspected COVID-19 case in the 10 days before attendance or people who are or have been unwell with COVID-19 like symptoms until they have been well for 7 clear days.
 Patients from these groups can book an online Telehealth appointment with one of our osteopaths for advice.

 2.5.
 We will be taking the temperature of patients on arrival at the studio (using a forehead monitor which will be sanitised after every use and does not make contact with skin) and we reserve the right to turn away anyone who appears to be unwell.

 2.6.
 We respectfully request that anyone arriving by public transport to wear a face mask and to maintain as much social distancing within that mode of transport as is possible; if on a bus, sit or stand near an open window.
 If you arrive by taxi, same rule applies; please wear a face mask and keep window open.
 If you can make the journey on foot, by bicycle or in a private vehicle this is preferable.

 2.7.
-All osteopaths will have their own temperature checked and recorded and will be required to sign a self-declaration of health to work at the start of each clinic session.
+All osteopaths will have their own temperature checked at the start of each clinic session.

 2.8.
 We will no longer be accepting cash.
 Payment is requested preferably by bank transfer prior to the appointment to minimise surface contact or card payments using a pin card pad which will be sanitised after each use.